leo-arch/clifm/src/README.md

 }
 ```

-NOTE: Writing the function name and arguments in a separate line makes it more easily searchable
+**NOTE**: Writing the function name and arguments in a separate line makes it more easily searchable

 Assignements: